Soumyabrata/Soumyabrata.github.io/service.md

 ### Outreach and Community Engagement

++ 2024: Presented a research talk titled 'From Space to Shore: AI and Remote Sensing for Coastal Protection' at NYU Shanghai, hosted by Prof Jiayong Liang, 25 October 2024, Shanghai. [<a href="https://x.com/SoumyabrataDev/status/1849689022530191462">Tweet</a>]
 + 2023: Delivered a talk on 'Remote Sensing for Climate, Air Quality, and Weather Prediction' at the John McCarthy AI Summer School event - AI for Sustainability, 7 September 2023. [<a href="https://soumyabratadev.files.wordpress.com/2023/09/rdihub-7sep2023.pdf">slides</a>] [<a href="https://twitter.com/SoumyabrataDev/status/1700022314421887168">Tweet</a>] [<a href="https://www.eventbrite.ie/e/artificial-intelligence-summer-school-event-ai-for-sustainability-tickets-698300324067">Event</a>] [<a href="https://www.independent.ie/regionals/kerry/news/kerry-hub-hosts-artificial-intelligence-school/a658185459.html">Press</a>]
 + 2023: Delivered a talk on the EDI (Equality Diversity and Inclusion) topic 'Let's Talk About Race: Bridging the Gap in Science', organised by the EDI School of Chemistry, University College Dublin, 19 April 2023. [<a href="https://demo5613.files.wordpress.com/2023/04/edi-talk-april2023.pdf">slides</a>] [<a href="https://twitter.com/SoumyabrataDev/status/1649081919936577537">Tweet</a>]
 + 2021: Participated in a <a href="https://ieeeukiyp.org/3rd_stem/schedule/">panel discussion</a> at Third IEEE UK&I YP Postgrad STEM Research Symposium on the future of STEM in a shifting landscape, organised by IEEE UK & Ireland Young Professionals, Nov 10, 2021, at Dublin, Ireland.